Josef and Ctirad Mašín: Through the curtain

 Eventually thousands of people hunted the four anti-Communists.
 Right after their arrival in West Berlin, western newspapers wrote of "20,000 Vopos" (Vopo stands for "Volkspolizei officer").
 Wolfgang Mittmann (1939–2006), a true crime author and former member of the Volkspolizei states that according to the final report there were only 5,000 policemen involved in the manhunt, plus troops of the Secret Service plus troops of the Red Army.
 Their number does not appear in the police files.
 Barbara Mašín assumes that the number of 5,000 was a first attempt by East German officialdom to minimize the manhunt and the scope of the humiliation.

 Altogether three pursuers were shot by the group.
 At least three more bystanders died in friendly fire.

 At Waldow, about 100 km from Berlin, the group was encircled.
 They waited for the night and then managed to run through the encirclement.
+Killing two Volkspolizei officers in the process.
 The next day Václav Švéda, hurt by a stray bullet, surrendered and was eventually found by the police.
 He was executed in Czechoslovakia in 1955.

 Several times the police were called because of rumours that someone had seen the Czechs.
 Many of the troops were inexperienced young men who had joined the armed forces only weeks or months before.
 They did not get any official information from their officers, and therefore rumours spread in which the Czechs were depicted as savages who had killed countless pursuers.
 Therefore, the troops, whenever assuming the fugitives were near, shot at "anything and everything that moved" and afterwards wrote into their reports that they had fired at the Czechs but missed.
 As a result, one can find gun battles at places that the fugitives never passed near in the police files.
 Moreover, the Mašíns, after arriving in the West, consciously changed some details of their story in order to protect people who had helped them.
 For instance they claimed they had crossed the autobahn between Berlin and Dresden after the Waldow battle and found refuge with a family in "Schönwalde".
 Though later there were people in Schönwalde who "remembered" the Mašíns' visit, several researchers found out that they never made it there: the highway was under permanent surveillance; passing it was simply impossible.

 On 2 November 1953 the Mašíns and Paumer reached their destination: Ctirad Mašín under the floor of a suburban train, Milan Paumer and Josef Mašín somehow managed to cross the border on foot.